Grist Case Study

 Grist reached out a few weeks ago to ask if I'd be willing to do a case study.

-I love the product and have been using it for more than a year now (!apps/grist), so I was happy to oblige.
+I love the product and have been using it for more than a year now (Grist | The Evolution of Spreadsheets), so I was happy to oblige.

 Only now getting to do this write-up, but here it is: